 In May 1968 he was awarded the first Alumni Association Award, but publicly turned it down as a protest to Penn State's lack of progress regarding the recruitment of Negro students and faculty (see Appendix).
 In June 1969, he was the first Black person elected to Penn State's Board of Trustees and was a strong proponent of minority recruitment and of the University divesting from companies with interests in South Africa.
 In 1996 he was elected the first Black chair of the Board of Trustees.
-Arnelle celebrated his 45th and last year on the Penn State Board of Trustees in 2014
+Arnelle celebrated his 45th and last year on the Penn State Board of Trustees in 2014.
+Arnelle died on October 21, 2020.

-Source: Daily Collegian February 23, 1994, Photos: Penn State Archives
+Source: Daily Collegian February 23, 1994, Photos: Penn State Archive www.blackhistory.psu.edu

-September - Ethel Brown, founding president of Alpha Kappa Alpha sorority, is selected for membership in the Mortar Board honorary society.
+September - Ethel Brown, founding president of Alpha Kappa Alpha sorority, is selected for membership in the Mortar Board honor society.
 Brown would serve as treasurer of Mortar Board as well as in the House of Representative of the Women's Student Government Association (WSGA).
 (Photo from 1955 LaVie)